dspringuel-va/blog-posts/devops-handbook/README.md

 Implement feature toggles (a.k.a. feature flags): In this pattern, there is only one production environment at a time.
-However, there are some conditional statements in the application code that show variant of a features based on the state of the toggle for a given user (or group of users).
+However, there are some conditional statements in the application code that show variants of a feature based on the state of the toggle for a given user (or group of users).

 *Why*

-Decoupling deployment from releases allows new code and feature to live on real production environments.
+Decoupling deployment from releases allows new code and features to live in real production environments.
 It allows another layer of confidence and safety when releasing new features.
 For example, if a problem is detected during a canary deployment at 1%, it means that probably at most 1% of the users will be affected by this defect.
 The problem can be fixed earlier, without any major disruption.
-Furthermore, patterns like the feature toggles allows easy rollbacks, or gracefully degrade performance if problems arise (e.g. Netflix showing static recommendations instead of personalized recommendations).
+Furthermore, patterns like the feature toggles allow easy rollbacks, or gracefully degrade performance if problems arise (e.g. Netflix showing static recommendations instead of personalized recommendations).